Kjir/spec-open-stats/src/pages/index.md

 import FilterDialog from '../components/filter/filter-dialog.tsx' import BrowserOnly from '@docusaurus/BrowserOnly';

-# Specialist Cup in Stats - Water Division
+# Specialist Cup in Stats - Open Land Division

 <!--
 This is a very quick fix to get the build on server to work.
 This likely kills indexing of the page, so if I care in the future, then fix this properly